gsnitker/ArcBurn/README.md

 ##### Download our project summary [here.](assets/Adv_wildfire_cultural_resources_toolkit_v1.pdf)

-##### [Link](https://www.fs.usda.gov/rmrs/projects/arcburn-methods-quantify-predict-and-manage-fire-effects-cultural-resources) to previous ArcBunr project phase summary.
+##### A summary of a previous phase of the ArcBurn project is available [here.](https://www.fs.usda.gov/rmrs/projects/arcburn-methods-quantify-predict-and-manage-fire-effects-cultural-resources) to